Learn all about How to Grow Dragon Fruit in pots and enjoy a fresh harvest of this exotic fruit right in your home for the entire family!

 Fungal diseases and root or fruit rot are possible if the plant is overwatered or exposed to too much rain.

 Dragon Fruit Pollination

-Harvest dragon fruit when its skin color changes from bright green to red or pink.
-Its fruit is oval to ovate in shape and 10 to 15 cm long and forms 30 to 50 days after flowering.
+- Harvest dragon fruit when its skin color changes from bright green to red or pink.
+Its fruit is oval,10 to 15 cm long, and forms 30 to 50 days after flowering.

-Pericarp of dragon fruit is rough and scaly and is usually pink in color.
-However, there are also red, or yellow dragon fruits depending on the variety.
-The flesh is located in the interior is white and contains black seeds.
+- The pericarp of dragon fruit is rough and scaly and is usually pink in color.
+However, there are also red or yellow dragon fruits depending on the variety.
+The flesh is white and contains black seeds.